ct-js/docs.ctjs.rocks/docs/dragging-copies.md

 We will use the action we just created to register touch events such as press and release.

 Now let's start actually making the dragging.
-Head on to your types `On Create` tab and declare a variable called `this.dragging`.
+Head on to your type's `On Create` tab and declare a variable called `this.dragging`.

 ```js
 this.dragging = false;